idoerg/cafa-format-check/README.md

-This repository contains two Python scripts for checking the format of prediction files for CAFA 2.
+This repository contains two Python scripts for checking the format of prediction files for CAFA2 and CAFA3

-For more information on CAFA 2 see: http://biofunctionprediction.org Specifically, for the CAFA rules see: http://biofunctionprediction.org/node/8
+For more information on CAFA  see: http://biofunctionprediction.org Specifically, for the CAFA rules see: http://biofunctionprediction.org/node/8

 Running